-Admission to the Associate in Applied Science with a Major in Administrative Office Technology program is restricted to those who have met the prerequisite requirements and/or have the permission of the Department Chair.
-In order to enter the Administrative Office Technology program, the following courses must be successfully completed with a grade "C" or higher: ENG 032; RDG 032; MAT 031.
+Admission to the Associate in Applied Science with a Major in Human Services program is restricted to those who have met the prerequisite requirements and/or have the permission of the Department Chair.

+In order to enter the Human Services program, the following courses must be successfully completed with a grade "C" or higher: ENG 032; RDG 032; MAT 032 or have acceptable placement scores or transfer classes.

-While completing the above courses, you may enter the Basic Administrative Office Technology Certificate program.
+While completing the above courses, you may enter the Occupational Studies - Emphasis in Human Services Certificate program.